ccahill1117/ny-times-copycat/README.md

 }
 ```

 The Alpha Vantage API returns a JSON object which may be parsed through bracket notation (lots of arrays).
-However, TypeScript does not allow
+However, TypeScript does not allow for strings as array indexers.
+To solve this problem I set metaDataString and lastRefreshedString to type 'any' and then inserted them in the brackets.
+However, on occasion the app would compile and it would work -- see line of code with 'this.dowInfo'

 ##### MIT License